X100 WCL-X100 vs. XF 18mm F/2 and TCL-X100 vs. XF 35mm F/1.4, a detailed comparison.

 What’s in the box

 The converters should be the standard on which Fuji judge their unboxing experiences on.
 I thought for sure the packaging standard for the TCL-X100 would have lowered the same way the lenses have, but nope.
 Not only did we go back to the beautiful foam enclosures with magnetic clasps, but we also still get pouches that are sized to fit the item in the box.
-A couple more of these pouches would be handy for smaller lenses like the 18mm f/2 or 27mm f/2.8.
+A couple more of these pouches would be handy for smaller lenses like the XF 18mm F/2 or XF 27mm F/2.8.
 I hope Fuji goes back to these boxes.
 It really makes it feel like I’ve just opened something special, and there’s no way I’d throw these boxes out.
 The paper mashe things our lenses have been coming in lately are begging to be thrown out.

 When it comes to the primes, both of them happen to be from a bygone era when XF lenses still came in this fantastic packaging.